 8. Harriet Beecher Stowe and Mark Twain were neighbors.

 The Stowes’ primary residence, beginning in 1864, was a villa in the Nook Farm section of Hartford, Connecticut, a neighborhood populated by prominent citizens, including Mark Twain.
 The homes of Nook Farm had few fences, and doors stayed open in sunny weather, creating an air of gentility.
 Twain described Stowe's later years, in which she likely had dementia, in his autobiography:

 “Mrs. Harriet Beecher Stowe who was a near neighbor of ours in Hartford, with no fence between.
 In those days she made as much use of our grounds as of her own in pleasant weather.
 Her mind had decayed, and she was a pathetic figure.
 She wandered about all the day long in the care of a muscular Irishwoman, assigned to her as a guardian.”

-The Harriet Beecher Stowe House of Cincinnati is where she lived after following her father to Lane.
-The Harriet Beecher Stowe House on the campus of Bowdoin in Brunswick, Maine, is where she wrote Uncle Tom’s Cabin.
-It became a restaurant from 1946 to 1998 and is now a faculty office building, but one room is open to the public and dedicated to Stowe.
-The Harriet Beecher Stowe Center preserves her home in Hartford.
-Her home in Florida is gone but is marked by a plaque.
+Visitors in Cincinnati can pop into the Harriet Beecher Stowe House, where she lived after following her father to his position at the Lane seminary.
+In Maine, the Harriet Beecher Stowe House on the campus of Bowdoin College in Brunswick commemorates where she wrote Uncle Tom’s Cabin.
+The building houses faculty offices, but one room is open to the public and dedicated to Stowe.
+The Harriet Beecher Stowe Center preserves her home in Hartford, Connecticut.
+Finally, the site of her home in Mandarin, Florida, is marked by a plaque.